 The Voicelessness and Emotional Survival website was created by Dr. Richard Grossman to help people who have been deprived of “voice” by narcissistic spouses/partners, boyfriends/girlfriends, parents, siblings, adult children, bosses and co-workers.
 The website includes essays on narcissism and its damaging effects and a message board with over 100,000 posts by people who have shared their experiences with voicelessness and helped others deal with the aloneness that results from having one’s voice taken away.

-Currently, because of the long-term nature of his work (as explained in the book above), Dr. Grossman is not accepting new patients.
-Three Massachusetts therapists he knows, trusts and recommends are:
+Currently, Dr. Grossman is not accepting new patients.
+Three Massachusetts therapists he knows and trusts are: